nixos-asia/website/en/hm-tutorial.md

   };
 ```

-> [!tip] nix-direnv
-> `nix-direnv` is a crucial plugin that makes direnv fast and compatible with Nix shells.
+Now when you enter a project with a `flake.nix` and `.envrc` file containing `use flake`, the development environment loads automatically.

 ## Essential Programs

 Home Manager has native support for many programs via `programs.*`.
-These provide better integration than just installing via `home.packages`.
+Add to `home.nix`:

 ```nix
   programs = {